FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/pro_builder.md

 Similar to the RPC service, the scaling configuration options of the Gateway service are mainly located in the configurations of '[chain]' and '[[agency]]. [agency.gateway]', mainly including:

-- `[chain].chain_id`: The ID of the chain to which the expanded Gateway service belongs.。
+- `[chain].chain_id`: The ID of the chain to which the expanded Gateway service belongs。
 - `[chain].gateway_sm_ssl`: Whether the state-secret SSL connection is used between the expanded Gateway service and the SDK client。
 - `[chain].gateway_ca_cert_path`: Specify the path of the CA certificate and the CA private key of the extended Gateway service。
 - `[[agency]].[agency.gateway].deploy_ip`: Deployment IP address of the scaled-out Gateway service。
 - `[[agency]].[agency.gateway].listen_ip`: The listening IP address of the Gateway service node.
 The default value is' 0.0.0.0'。
 - `[[agency]].[agency.gateway].listen_port`: The listening port of the Gateway service.
 The default value is' 30300'。
 - `[[agency]].[agency.gateway].peers`: The connection information of the Gateway service.
-You must configure the connection IP address and connection port information of all Gateway service nodes.。
+You must configure the connection IP address and connection port information of all Gateway service nodes。

 A sample configuration for scaling the Gateway service 'agencyABcosGatewayService' to '172.25.0.5' is as follows: